 This is the ingress controller to use if you want an API gateway.
 There are also plenty of modules and add-ons for Kong, which means the basic features can be extended to better suit your specific needs.
 The only downside is the lack of optimization when Kong is used as a load-balancer for HTTP traffic, but you can tweak the settings or use add-ons to make it work.

 Traefik has become incredibly popular in the developers’ community, and there are some great reasons for its sudden fame.
 For starters, it is very easy to use and integrate with any Kubernetes environment.
-You get dynamic backend service and support for HTTP, HTTPS, and GRPC.
+You get dynamic backend service and full support for TCP, HTTP, HTTPS, and GRPC.
 It even supports round-robin and weighted round-robin for load balancing.

 I personally love using Traefik for HTTP traffic.
 It supports Let’s Encrypt out of the box, so all traffic can be directed via the more secure HTTPS.
 It also handles HTTP/2 really well and can be optimized to handle heavy loads without breaking a sweat.
 If you ever run into problems when using Traefik, you can rely on premium support offered for this ingress controller.